Introduce optional pay per feature model of Redmine development

 I think that you should consider possibility of using such pay per feature model as an option for future development.
 I cannot predict whether it will work for Redmine (or even work for any project at all).
 But I think it is worth trying.
 In case you find the idea interesting I'm ready to work on this plugin further.
 As an long time Redmine user I feel the desire to give something back to the community.

-#2 Updated by crypto gopher over 3 years ago
+#2 Updated by crypto gopher about 4 years ago

 - the cost of creating feature is placed on single entity.
 The problem I see here is that many times cost (in terms of money, but also time required to go through the process) for the single entity can significantly exceed potential profits.
 Thus such solution may be economically unjustified.